streamnsight/oke-kubeflow-manifests/README.md

     ./get_upstream.sh
     ```

-- Create a `kubeflow.env` file using the `kubeflow.env.tmpl` template.
+- Create a `kubeflow.env` file using the `kubeflow.tmpl.env` template.
 See each add-on option for the required details.

 - Define the admin user and password (overriding default user@example.com):